 Learn to run a TypeScript-based MCP server for executing commands with structured outputs and easy integration

-is a robust TypeScript-based solution that extends the capabilities of Artificial Intelligence (AI) applications by providing a standardized interface for executing commands and returning structured outputs.
+The Local-Command-MCP-Server is a robust TypeScript-based solution that extends the capabilities of Artificial Intelligence (AI) applications by providing a standardized interface for executing commands and returning structured outputs.
 This server integrates seamlessly with AI clients, such as Claude Desktop, Continue, and Cursor, enabling them to leverage local resources and commands through the Model Context Protocol (MCP).
 By doing so, it enhances the versatility and functionality of these applications, making them more versatile in handling a wide variety of tasks directly within their ecosystem.

-offers several key features that make it an indispensable tool for AI application development:
+The Local-Command-MCP-Server offers several key features that make it an indispensable tool for AI application development:

 execute_command: This core function allows the server to interpret and execute commands from AI clients, transforming raw input into structured data.
-The function takes a command
+The function takes a command as its required parameter, which can be any script or command-line instruction.

 interface ExecuteCommand {